Cody Scarpetta

-Cody Michael Payne Scarpetta (born August 25, 1988) is a former minor league baseball pitcher.
+Cody Michael Payne Scarpetta (born August 25, 1988) is a former professional baseball pitcher.
+He is a phantom ballplayer, having spent a day on the active roster of the Milwaukee Brewers without making an appearance.

+Personal life

 A second-generation minor league pitcher, he is the son of Dan Scarpetta (Brewers, Rangers, and Dodgers) and the nephew of Dennis Scarpetta (Phillies).
-His cousin Brett was drafted by the White Sox (18th rd 2005) and the Braves (38th round, 2006) but did not sign.
+His cousin Brett was drafted by the White Sox (18th round, 2005) and the Braves (38th round, 2006) but did not sign.

+Career

+Milwaukee Brewers

 Scarpetta was drafted by the Milwaukee Brewers in the 11th round of the 2007 amateur entry draft out of Guilford High School, signing him away from Creighton University on a $125,000 signing bonus.
 His original contract was voided, however, when it was discovered he needed surgery on his finger.
-He was signed to a new, one-year minor league contract, and could've become a minor league free agent after his first year, but that option was eliminated when the Brewers placed him on their roster, also protecting him from the Rule V Draft.
+He was signed to a new, one-year minor league contract, and could've become a minor league free agent after his first year, but that option was eliminated when the Brewers placed him on their roster, also protecting him from the Rule 5 draft.